lmc-eu/spirit-design-system/packages/web/src/scss/components/Toast/README.md

 When multiple ToastBar components are present, they stack up in a queue, separated by a gap.
 The ToastBar components are sorted from top to bottom for the `top` vertical alignment, and from bottom to top for the `bottom` vertical alignment.

+👉 Please note the _actual_ order in the DOM is followed when users tab over the interface, no matter the _visual_ order of the toast queue.

 #### Toast Queue Limitations